-Debbie was born in Dallas, TX however grew up in San Antonio.
-At the age of 21 she moved back to Dallas to become a flight attendant with Braniff and was there for 8 years until they went bankrupt.
+Debbie was born in Dallas, Texas, and grew up in San Antonio.
+At the age of 21, she moved back to Dallas to become a flight attendant with Braniff and was there for eight years until they went bankrupt.
 She then flew for American for 19 years until she retired.
-After 10 years off and circumstances changed she went back to flying for Spirit for 3 years.
-Chick-fil-A hired her away from the airlines to become a Marketing Director for one of the restaurants for almost 2 years.
-Debbie then moved to Kansas City to work for Cramer Capital Management as the Client Service Supervisor.
+After 10 years off and circumstances changed, she went back to flying for Spirit for three years.
+Chick-fil-A hired her away from the airlines to become a marketing director for one of the restaurants for almost two years.
+Debbie then moved to Kansas City to work for Cramer Capital Management as the client service supervisor.

-While a flight attendant she won the Professional Flight Attendant award 6 times with American and won $25,000 from American for an idea to save the company money – “IdeAAs In Action”.
+While a flight attendant, she won the Professional Flight Attendant award six times with American and won $25,000 from American for an idea to save the company money—“IdeAAs In Action.”
 She also served on a task force committee to help make flights operate on time.

-Debbie earned a Private Pilot License 20 years ago.
-She has owned an embroidery business, loves decorating, power walking and lifting weights.
+Debbie earned a private pilot’s license 20 years ago.
+She has owned an embroidery business and loves decorating, power walking, and lifting weights.
 She has loved to dance her entire life.
 She was on a high-kick dance team in high school and took up ballroom dancing later in life.
 She even competed in ballroom dancing in Dallas and placed high in her age and ability.

 Debbie loves meeting new people and planning events for Cramer Capital Management.

-Paul is a proud recipient of a Bachelor of Science degree in Agricultural Economics from the University of Missouri – Columbia, MIZ-ZOU, one of his fondest memories at the University were the relationships and lifelong friends he made at his fraternity Alpha Gamma Rho.
+Paul is a proud recipient of a bachelor of science degree in agricultural economics from the University of Missouri–Columbia, (Mizzou).
+He has fond memories of the relationships and lifelong friends he made at his fraternity, Alpha Gamma Rho.

-Paul has been in the insurance and investments markets for more the 8 years.
+Paul has been in the insurance and investments markets for more than eight years.
 He started his investment career with Edward Jones and is licensed in both life and health insurance.
-He believes his previous experience in the industry is an ideal foundation for his becoming a part of the team at Cramer Capital Management.
+He believes his previous experience in the industry is an ideal foundation for becoming a part of the team at Cramer Capital Management.

-Teri Lee is a native of Kansas City, graduating from North Kansas City High School and a member of the National Honor Society.
-Teri and her husband, Marvin, have a daughter, son and soon seven grandchildren all living or working in the surrounding area.
+Teri Lee is a native of Kansas City; she graduated from North Kansas City High School and was a member of the National Honor Society.
+Teri and her husband, Marvin, have a daughter and a son, and soon will have seven grandchildren, all living or working in the surrounding area.

 While home, raising children and helping with her elderly parents, Teri kept her skills current.
-She kept the books for her husband who was an owner-operator.
-Teri volunteered for her church spending years in the Missionette program; i.e., a girl’s discipleship program.
+She kept the books for her husband, who was an owner-operator.
+Teri volunteered for her church, spending years in the Missionette program, a girl’s discipleship program.
 She earned the Esther award, the highest award given to Honor Star Leaders.
-She also facilitated various ladies’ programs and Bible Studies.
+She also facilitated various ladies’ programs and bible studies.

-While at the Federal Reserve, Teri was in the Savings Bond customer service department, answering many calls helping customers and banking personnel on the correct procedures processing Savings Bonds.
-She was promoted to Training Coordinator.
-There, Teri, found her niche – traveling the Tenth District presenting three hour seminars educating the banking community about processing Savings Bonds.
-In 2015, the Savings Bond departments were consolidated to two sites, Minneapolis and Parkersburg, WV.
+While at the Federal Reserve, Teri was in the savings bond customer service department, answering many calls, helping customers and banking personnel on the correct procedures processing savings bonds.
+She was promoted to training coordinator.
+There, Teri found her niche, traveling the Tenth District and presenting three-hour seminars educating the banking community about processing savings bonds.
+In 2015, the savings bond departments were consolidated to two sites, Minneapolis and Parkersburg, West Virginia.

 “When people have the information they need, they will generally make better decisions with fewer frustrations.
-If I can help them understand the ‘why’, then they can feel better about the outcome.
-Financial education has not been given the attention it deserves in our schools’ curriculum.
-With the Cramer Capital Management team, we can fill-in the gaps and help people of all ages to plan for a better financial life.”
+If I can help them understand the ‘why,’ then they can feel better about the outcome.
+Financial education has not been given the attention it deserves in our schools’ curricula.
+With the Cramer Capital Management team, we can fill in the gaps and help people of all ages to plan for a better financial life.”